fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::AccordionItem

-:::AccordionTitle What to do if in any case the amount gets deducted from investor’s bank account but doesn’t get transferred to AMC’s bank account?
+:::AccordionTitle What to do if in any case, the amount gets deducted from investor’s bank account but doesn’t get transferred to AMC’s bank account?

 ::::AccordionContent